|Location:||Tyne and Wear|

 Network Rail positively embraces flexible working recognising that employees may wish to balance work and family/home life.

-Extended Closing date: 22nd November 2019.
+Closing date: 5th December 2019.
 Late applications will not be accepted.We retain the right to close the advert before the listed closing date based on application volumes.